Press and Registration of Periodicals Act, 2023

-The Press and Registration of Periodicals Act, 2023 is an Act of Parliament of India.
-The bill was introduced in the Rajya Sabha by Minister of Information and Broadcasting, Anurag Thakur on 1 August 2023.
-The bill seeks to replace the existing 156-year-old Press and Registration of Books Act, 1867 legislation from the colonial era.
+The Press and Registration of Periodicals Act, 2023 is an Act of the parliament of india.
+The bill for this act was introduced in the Rajya Sabha by Minister of Information and Broadcasting, Anurag Thakur on 1 August 2023.
+The act seeks to replace the existing 156-year-old Press and Registration of Books Act, 1867 legislation from the colonial era.

 The proposed legislation was scheduled to be deliberated upon in the Lok Sabha during the Parliament Special Session, 2023.

 Proposals

 The Bill stipulates the requirement for the registration of newspapers, periodicals, and books, as well as the cataloguing of books.
 The proposed legislation aims to streamline the digital procedures involved in verifying and registering periodical titles by the Press Registrar General of the Registrar of Newspapers for India (RNI).
 The bill also stipulates that a declaration identifying the printer/publisher must be submitted to the District Magistrate (DM).
 The DM is responsible for forwarding the declaration to the Press Registrar, who subsequently issues a certificate of registration.
 It is imperative that the aforementioned declaration and authentication by the DM are completed prior to the publication of the newspaper.
 The proposed Bill permits the publisher of a periodical to obtain a registration certificate by submitting an online application to the Press Registrar General and the designated local authority.
-It is important to note that individuals who have been convicted of a terrorist act or unlawful activity, or have acted against the security of the State, are prohibited from publishing a periodical.
+Individuals who have been convicted of a terrorist act or unlawful activity, or have acted against the security of the State, are prohibited from publishing a periodical.

 The Bill that the central government is authorized to designate a Press Registrar, whose responsibility is to uphold a record of newspapers.
 Additionally, the proposed legislation outlines the creation of the Press Registrar General of India, who will be responsible for issuing registration certificates for all periodicals.

 The Bill confers upon the Press Registrar General the authority to suspend the registration of a periodical for a minimum duration of 30 days, with the possibility of extension up to 180 days.
 The grounds for suspension include instances where registration was obtained through the provision of false information, failure to maintain continuous publication of periodicals, and the provision of false particulars in annual statements.